dhawt/Immerse/README.md

 Immerse
 =======

-A 3d rendering and game engine library written in C++
+A 3d rendering and game engine library written in C++.